apache/arrow/docs/source/format/ADBC.rst

 `DBI for R <https://www.r-dbi.org/>`_
   An R package/ecosystem of packages for database access.
-Provides a single interface with “backends” for specific databases.
+Provides a single interface with "backends" for specific databases.
 While row-oriented, `integration with Arrow is under consideration`_, including a sketch of effectively the same idea as ADBC.